-On January 1, 2010, they got a new warehouse to put their herbs in.
+They now have a big a new warehouse to put their herbs in.
 “The Plant” as they call it, is an appropriate name…for their herbs are plants, one and the same!

 The rest of the story:

-Thirteen years have now gone by.
+Fifteen years have now gone by.
 There are many products on the market going out of “The Plant” daily all over the United States, Canada, Bermuda and France.

 Yes, they had a dream, that dream became a reality.